DmitryAlCh/mypage/people.md

 ### <a name="viktor-vahitov" />Viktor Vahitov [Ellat ltd](https://www.ellat.lv)

 Old school PhD and Engineer, with rare abilities to stay calm under stressful conditions.
-It is hard to over estimate the amount true progress Viktor (with his company) brought to forever lagging industries in Latvia.
+It is hard to overestimate the amount true progress Viktor (with his company) brought to forever lagging industries in Latvia.
 > "Do not let these Big headers like World Bank, EU cohesion funds etc fool You,